gochain/gofs/README.md

 COMMANDS:
      pin       Pin a CID
-     rate      Get the current storage rate in wei per GigaByteHour. cost      Get the current storage cost in wei for the given size and duration. add       Add and pin a file.
+     rate      Get the current storage rate in atto GO per ByteHour. cost      Get the current storage cost in atto GO for the given size and duration. add       Add and pin a file.
      status    Get the current storage status for a CID. receipts  Query for receipts.